amaye15/cJSON-Tools/README.md

 ## Performance

-The multi-threaded implementation provides significant performance improvements for large batches of JSON objects:
+The multi-threaded implementation is designed for processing large batches of JSON objects, though our benchmarks show interesting results:

-- For small files: Single-threaded processing is efficient
+- For small files: Single-threaded processing is generally more efficient
-- For large files (10MB+): Multi-threaded processing is up to 40% faster
+- For medium files: Multi-threading shows minimal improvements for specific operations
-- Optimal thread count depends on available CPU cores and file size
+- For large files: Current implementation shows thread overhead may outweigh benefits

 ### Benchmarks